9 FAM 403.10

 Today’s decision cannot be appealed.
 However, you may reapply at any time.
 If you decide to reapply, you must submit a new application form and photo, pay the visa application fee again, as applicable, and be interviewed by a consular officer.
 If you choose to reapply, you should be prepared to provide information that was not presented in your original application, or to demonstrate that your circumstances have changed since that application.

 c.
-(U) Optional Refusal Letter: You may use the Optional Refusal Letter to inform an applicant of the refusal.
-The following is sample text of the Optional Refusal Letter:
+(U) Optional Refusal Letter: You may use the following Optional Refusal Letter to inform an applicant of a 212(a) refusal.

 This office regrets to inform you that your visa application is refused because you have been found ineligible to receive a visa under the following section(s) of the Immigration and Nationality Act.
 The information contained in the paragraphs marked with "X" pertains to your visa application.
 Please disregard the unmarked paragraphs.

 __ Section 212(a)(1) health-related grounds.

 __ Section 212(a)(4) which prohibits the issuance of a visa to anyone likely to become a public charge.
 Specifically, your visa was refused on this ground because: